meelgroup/frat-xor/README.md

 This repository was created as a fork of `FRAT-rs` which is available [here](https://github.com/digama0/frat).

+Proofs in FRAT-XOR format are genreated by the `CryptoMiniSat` SAT solver which is available [here](https://github.com/msoos/cryptominisat).

 ## Build

 You must have the `rust` toolchain, including `cargo`, installed.
 Then you can build with: